You can find up to date information on Trust services as well as NHS advice and guidance and links to other national and local support resources.

 Public nominations for "Patients' Champion Award" and "Mental Health Advocate" closed on Friday 19 October 2018.
 The winners will be announced at the Award ceremony on 29 November.

-As part of the Trust's ongoing programme to modernise buildings and deliver more community services we have been progressing plans for the Richmond Royal and Barnes Hospital sites.
+As part of the Trust's Integrated Programme to modernise buildings and deliver more community services we have been progressing plans for the Richmond Royal and Barnes Hospital sites.

 Due to the listed status of the Richmond Royal site and the age of the buildings on both sites, it was not possible to create an environment to suitably meet modern mental health care standards for our patients and deliver a good working environment for our staff.
 The Trust has been progressing disposal and re-development plans for the sites.

-In order to ensure building work on the new 500m2 healthcare facility at Richmond Royal does not disrupt the delivery of care, some services were temporarily relocated to Barnes Hospital, with others relocated to the Maddison Clinic in Teddington.
+Building works are progressing on a new 500m2 healthcare facility at Richmond Royal.
+To ensure this does not disrupt delivery of care, some services were temporarily relocated to Barnes Hospital, with others relocated to the Maddison Clinic in Teddington.